 1. Pour Corn into Ziploc Bag

-2. Combine Food Colouring and Vinegar
+2. Combine Food Coloring and Vinegar

-3. Pour Coloured Vinegar into Ziploc Bag
+3. Pour Colored Vinegar into Ziploc Bag

-4. Spread Food Colouring Throughout
+4. Spread Food Coloring Throughout

 5. Let Dye Set

-When we made Rainbow Dyed Chickpeas, the chickpeas took in the colour immediately and I was able to lay them out on a baking sheet to dry right away.
+When we made Rainbow Dyed Chickpeas, the chickpeas took in the color immediately and I was able to lay them out on a baking sheet to dry right away.
 But with the corn kernels, the dyeing process took a bit longer.

 In order to help the corn absorb the dye, I left them in the sealed Ziploc bags for a couple hours, occasionally turning over the bags to help the vinegar fully coat the corn kernels.